kiel-abraham/living-type-website/src/pages/default/home.md

 metaDesc: Welcome to THKR CMS.
 Where we make simple easy
 metaImage: ''
 ---
-This is the home page.
+This is the home page test.